dfenton9/Sugar_House/README.md

 # Sugar_House
-This repo setup for a class project.
+This repo is setup for a class project.